Political Science 001 - The Government of the United States » Fall 2021 » Midterm Exam

 C. shifted as a result of people leaving the Northeast and Midwest and moving to the South and Southwest.

-D. shifted as a result of people leaving urban areas and moving to rural areas.
+D. shifted as a result of people leaving the South and Southwest and moving to the Northeast and Midwest.

 Question #10